jawws88/datasci-congressional-data/specs/extract-transfer-load/feature_engineering.md

     2. If organization, can we classify which industry?
     3. Can we classify out-of-state donations?
     4. Can we classify "Small Money" Donors
-2. For election results:
-    1. Can we identify which were "close" elections or a-priori did not have a heavy favorite?
-3. To combine the campaign finance transaction data and election results data we don't have a universal `candidate_id`.
+2. To combine the campaign finance transaction data and election results data we don't have a universal `candidate_id`.
 Conduct a fuzzy merge based on name to connect the two data sources.

 **Beyond MVP**
 Feature Engineering can, in theory, go on indefinitely.
 With any given data set, we could come up with infinite transformations and derivations to add additional features.
 The point of this spec is to list the minimum additional features to make our analysis and visualizations more useful.